 You will need to enter all the information requested, and be back at the desktop in less that 15 minutes.

 The person I helped with this advised his system was taking about 3 minutes to boot and after the Restore, now boots to the desktop in about 45 seconds.

 Thank you everyone for your help.
 I guess it was a finger/speed/coordination problem we were having with the ctrl F11 buttons.
 It's restored now.

 Second question just came up though...I'm converting this computer (was at my home) to an office computer, and I have Windows XP Media Center as the operating system.
 I want to join this computer to my office network which is Exhange 2000 Server.
 Do I have to upgrade XP Media Center to XP Pro to do this, or is there a way to use the XP Media Center to join to my office network?

 Thread locked due to age.
 If you have a similar problem, please start a new post.

 Forum member since 2005

 Ideastorm member since 2007

-#DellWorld2012If my answer was helpful, please push the Verified Answer Button.
+#DellWorld2012If my answer was helpful, please click the YES Button.
 Thank You.

 12-1-2013 post by TheJoker12U has been moved to Desktop forum for more expert assistance.